 ISRO said that additional provisions were made for the thermal management of Vehicle Equipment Bay, PS4 stage and also the Spacecraft elements considering the longer exposure to extreme cold space.

-The MOM's 55 million miles journey to Mars will take 300-days.
-Its trajectory would need to be accurate enough to bring it within 60 km of the Red Planet on September 22, 2014 to ensure successful Mars capture.
+The MOM's 55 million miles journey to Mars is expected take 300-days.
+Its trajectory would need to be accurate enough to bring it within 60 km of the Red Planet on September 24, 2014 to ensure successful Mars capture.

 MOM will be travelling at a velocity of 34-km/sec at the time of Mars capture. [via DNA]

 The Liquid Engine on the MOM, also called the 440-Newton Liquid Engine, is a modified version of the Liquid Apogee Motor (LAM) used on earlier missions that required orbit raising, such as Chandrayaan.